LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 Fernando: At Chismas we don't do casting, so we can't have a play closed before we know who we are.
 Once we have the people we choose the play.
 What is important in the theater group are the actors and actresses...

 Diana: You just have to want to have a good time to feel like playing a character.
 You are not born an actress or actor, you make it.
-We all have shame at the beginning, but it's something that you lose either by your own will or by the atmosphere in 'chismas'.
-We are a small family and that helps to blur the shame and let you see yourself as you really are.
+We all have shame at the beginning, but it's something that we lose either by our own will or by the atmosphere in 'chismas'.
+We are a small family and that financial aid to that shame is blurred and let you see yourself as you really are.

 Fernando: I would point out that to enter you just have to be yourself, that's the only requirement.
 There are some serious people, others are clingy and we are all ashamed....
 Of course, once you join the company it's hard not to get a taste for it, it's like a good drug.